JuanArchila13/JuanArchila13/README.md

 ### 🚀 About Me

-I'm a Software Engineer with 2 years of experience specializing in Software Development, Artificial Intelligence, research and Cloud Technologies.
+I'm a Software Engineer with over 2 years of experience specializing in Software Development, Artificial Intelligence, research and Cloud Technologies.
 Passionate about designing scalable systems, building intelligent applications, and developing innovative solutions that create measurable business impact.

 ---